John Byrne (playwright)

-John Patrick Byrne (born 6 January 1940) is a Scottish playwright and artist.
+John Patrick Byrne (6 January 1940 – 30 November 2023) was a Scottish playwright, screenwriter, artist and designer.
 He wrote The Slab Boys Trilogy, plays which explore working-class life in Scotland, and the TV dramas Tutti Frutti and Your Cheatin' Heart.
-Byrne is also a painter, printmaker and theatre designer.
+Byrne was also a painter, printmaker and scenic designer.

-Life
+Early life and education

-John Patrick Byrne was born into a family of Irish Catholic descent in Paisley, Renfrewshire and he grew up in the Ferguslie Park housing scheme.
-He was educated at the town's St Mirin's Academy and attended Glasgow School of Art from 1958 to 1963.
+John Patrick Byrne was born into a family of Irish Catholic descent in Paisley, Renfrewshire, and he grew up in the Ferguslie Park housing scheme.
 His mother, Alice McShane, was married to Patrick Byrne when he was born.
-Byrne was conceived from incestuous abuse between his mother and her father, Patrick McShane.
+He was, however, conceived from an incestuous affair between his mother and her father, Patrick McShane.
+McShane presumably sexually abused his daughter Alice for years.
 He did not know the truth about his parentage until he was informed by his cousin in 2002.
-He was initially angered by the revelation, but eventually reconciled with the truth of his lineage.
-He created The John Byrne Awards.
+He was initially angered by the revelation, but eventually reconciled with the truth of his lineage: "I think he gave me that wonderful mixture of genes with his own daughter, the eldest of the family.
+I presume it's what they do in unlettered places and lettered places.
+It's traditional, and nobody speaks about it."
+His mother was diagnosed with schizophrenia, which Byrne attributed to the incestuous relationship.
+She was hospitalized several times throughout her life before dying in Dykebar Hospital at the age of 74.